Previous dayApril 25, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-At 22:19 UTC on April 25, 2026, a magnitude 2.5 tremor occurred 116 km SSW of Kaktovik, Alaska.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Reports of a magnitude 2.5 earthquake 116 km SSW of Kaktovik, Alaska came in on April 25, 2026 at 22:19 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
 Coordinates: 69.149°, -144.636°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25